MiloCohenElyanow/TeamProfileGen-Node/main/README.md

 ## Description

   This application is exactly what the title says it is.
 It is a team profile generator, made around Node: Inquirer, & in depth testing around Node:Jest.
 This program when ran will prompt you with questions from inquirer to build your work team.
 Inquirer will ask you a series of questions to enter information about your team members, you can have as many as you like!
-Once your done adding your team memebers the HTML web page will be generated, and you can view that clean team profile you have always wanted!
+Once your done adding your team members the HTML web page will be generated, and you can view that clean team profile you have always wanted!

 ## Table of Contents